Skin and Coat Oil 101

 Is This a Cure-All?

-If your dog is dealing with chronic skin issues or showing severe redness or scabbing, make an appointment with your trusted vet.
-Supplements cannot treat skin infections, but they can help with coat regrowth after a round of antibiotics!
+If your dog is dealing with skin issues or showing severe redness or scabbing, make an appointment with your trusted vet.
+Supplements cannot treat skin infections, but they can help support coat health after a round of antibiotics!

 We gave our dog similar skin & coat chews from another company but were really interested in the liquid application of this product.
-It was much simpler to use directly on his food every morning rather than forget to give him the treats throughout the day.
-So far, it has the same effectiveness for his itching and skin. — Bill H.
+It was much simpler to use directly on his food every morning rather than forget to give him the treats throughout the day. — Bill H.

 Skin and Coat Oil being pumped onto bowl of kibble

-Gave our pup a noticeably lusher coat and less biting & scratching themselves after a week.
+Gave our pup a noticeably lusher coat ...
 We used to give our puppy the supplement chew version of this product, but we prefer the simplicity of just squirting a pump or two over her food each day! — Emmy A.